-Recreational anglers have a responsibility to look after
+Recreational anglers have a responsibility to look after fisheries resources for the benefit of the environment and future generations.

-- and future generations.
-Do not bring live or dead fish, fish products, animals or aquatic plants into Tasmania.
-Do not bring used fishing gear or any other freshwater recreational equipment that may be damp, wet or contain water into Tasmania.
-Check, clean and dry your fishing equipment before entering Tasmania.

-- invertebrates or plants between inland waters.
-Check your boat, trailer, waders and fishing gear for weed and other pests that should not be transferred before moving between waters.
-Do not use willow (which is a plant pest) as a rod support as it has the ability to propagate from a cutting
+- Do not bring live or dead fish, fish products, animals or aquatic plants into Tasmania. - Do not bring used fishing gear or any other freshwater recreational equipment that may be damp, wet or contain water into Tasmania.
+Check, clean and dry your fishing equipment before entering Tasmania. - Do not transfer any freshwater fish, frogs, tadpoles, invertebrates or plants between inland waters. - Check your boat, trailer, waders and fishing gear for weed and other pests that should not be transferred before moving between waters. - Do not use willow (which is a plant pest) as a rod support as it has the ability to propagate from a cutting.